-The Steuben County SWCD’s Augmented Reality Sandbox (ARS) is available for use by Steuben County Educators and organization leaders (4-H, FFA, Home School Groups) to use in their classrooms or for presentations to their groups.
-There are lesson plans for the ARS use as well to supplement their classroom educational experience.
+The Steuben County SWCD’s Augmented Reality Sandbox (ARS) unit is available for use by Steuben County educators and organization leaders (4-H, FFA, home school groups) to use in their classrooms or for presentations to their groups.
+There are lesson plans for the ARS use as well to supplement classroom educational experiences.

 What is an Augmented Reality Sandbox?

 This tool combines 3D visualization applications with a hands-on sandbox exhibit to teach earth science concepts.
-The AR sandbox allows users to create topographic models by shaping real sand, which is then augmented in real time by an elevation color map, topographic contour lines, and simulated water.
-The system teaches geographic, geologic, and hydrologic concepts such as how to read a topography map, the meaning of contour lines, watersheds, catchment areas, levees, etc.
+The ARS sandbox allows users to create topographic models by shaping real sand, which is then augmented in real time by an elevation color map, topographic contour lines, and simulated water.
+The system teaches geographic, geologic, and hydrologic concepts such as how to read a topographic map and the meaning of contour lines, watersheds, catchment areas, levees, and more.

 How does it work?

-The AR Sandbox uses a computer projector and a motion-sensing input device (an Xbox 360 Kinect camera), which are mounted above the sand.
+The ARS unit uses a computer projector and a motion-sensing input device (Xbox 360 Kinect camera), which are mounted above the sand.
 The camera is calibrated to detect the 3D landscape of the sand and the height of the “raincloud” to start the rain.
 Open source software that was developed by UC Davis in California instantly simulates and projects the topographic and hydrologic model as users create landscapes and move water in the hands-on sandbox.

-For more information or to schedule a presentation with the Augmented Reality Sandbox to your class or group, please email email@example.com or call (260) 665-3211, ext.
+For more information or to schedule a presentation with the ARS unit to your class or group, please email firstname.lastname@example.org or call (260) 665-3211, ext.
 3.